 The Enoteca Italiana is located in the fortress as well, just in case the grown-ups are interested in a bit of wine tasting and purchasing while the kids play.

 Artistic Teaching Moments

 Even kids who profess to be “churched out” will be amazed by the incredible inlaid floors in Siena’s Duomo.
 Kept covered by protective carpets for most of the year, the eye-popping marble panels are revealed once a year (usually from August to October), and their intricate biblical and allegorical scenes stretch across the entire cathedral interior.

-These are best seen with a guide (Costanza from Siena Walking Tours is excellent), whose explanations can make the tableaux come to life for both kids and parents.
+These are best seen with a guide (Ciao Bambino recommends vetted guides as part of their Family Vacation Planning Service), whose explanations can make the tableaux come to life for both kids and parents.
 The most spectacular way to view the floor is from the dizzying heights of the gallery, by booking the Porta del Cielo tour directly at the Duomo.

 Now available on Ciao Bambino: packaged Italy family trips!

 We've bundled our favorite accommodations and activities into easy, book-and-go packages.
 Get details and make a request >

 Siena is perhaps best known for its raucous Palio, a medieval festival and horse race held each year on July 2 and August 16.
 With a bit of careful planning, attending the Palio can be one of the most memorable adventures your family can have in Italy.
 I strongly discourage any visitor from showing up blind on the day of the Palio race, however, as the crowd crush and general mayhem can be overwhelming for anyone, but especially for kids.